National Adjudicators 2017

 The most important function of the adjudicator is to serve as an educator.
 True, individual awards must be selected, but adjudication without a carefully prepared critique, which teaches as it evaluates, would deprive festival participants of a most valuable feature—opportunity for qualitative improvement.
 The successful judge must be objective, direct, and detailed in criticism, but with respect for all those involved in the production at hand.

-Adjudicators for festivals in the 2015 AACTFest cycle are individuals with a wide range of theatrical training and experience.
-Adjudicators view each festival production and share their observations with the entering companies and the audience.
-Plays are to be adjudicated based on the overall production, with acting and directing as the major elements.
+Adjudicators for festivals in the AACTFest cycle have a wide range of theatrical training and experience.
+They view each festival production and share their observations with the entering companies and the audience.
+Plays are adjudicated based on the overall production, with acting and directing as the major elements.
+[Photo: Kokomo Civic Theatre's AACTFest 2015 production of Freud’s Last Session by Mark St. Germain ]

 All types of productions (comedy, drama, original works, musicals, revues, avant-garde, “controversial,” etc.) are acceptable entries to the festival and must be considered on a similar basis, with the best production being the one most fully realizing the intent of the material and the concept for the show.